New Faculty and Instructor Orientation

 The Math Department allows instructors to apply for federal grants as principal investigators.
 Postdoctoral associates who wish to apply should be listed as co-investigator or key personnel on an MIT faculty member's grant.

 Funds for Traveling

-The Department provides all new, unfunded instructors with $1,000 in the first year for travel expenses.
-Instructors who apply for funding but who fail to get a grant will be given $1,000 for travel expenses in the subsequent year.
+The Department provides all instructors with a $1,000 annual allowance for travel/research expenses.
+Instructors who apply for and receive external funding should use that first before this allocation.
 (Note: Federally funded travel must be booked with an American carrier.)
 New faculty should use their discretionary funds for travel.
 Students may be eligible for travel funds to attend conferences to deliver talks.
 The student travel policy can be found in the internal portion of this website.

 Funds for Seminars